Hydropower Issue Brief (PDF)

 Resource agencies, such as the U.S. Fish and Wildlife Service, Bureau of Land Management, National Marine Fisheries Service, and others, play a significant role in the licensing process as well.
 These agencies can require mandatory conditions that must be met for the project to proceed, which FERC cannot reject regardless of cost, impact, or whether the condition is directly relevant to the project.
 In some cases, the economic impacts of these mandatory conditions have stopped the development of projects.

 The current licensing process constitutes a significant impediment to the development of new hydropower facilities and the relicensing of existing facilities.
 This is especially true for small hydropower projects.
 While it is appropriate to consider the broad array of potential impacts of a hydropower project, FERC must be given more authority to weigh costs and benefits and to impose timelines for resource agencies to weigh in.
 Modernizing and streamlining the licensing process is urgently needed.
-Nearly half of non-federal fleet of hydropower licenses will expire by 2035, representing 17 gigawatts of energy.3 On average, relicensing a hydro-power facility takes seven years and the paperwork costs $3.5 million, which does not include costs of new turbines, fishways, or dam safety.4 The U.S. cannot afford to lose existing hydropower capacity without impacting grid reliability and making it more difficult to achieve emissions reduction goals.
+Over 40 percent of hydropower licenses for the non-federal fleet will expire by 2035, representing over 22 gigawatts of energy.3 On average, relicensing a hydropower facility takes six years and the paperwork costs $3.5 million, which does not include costs of new turbines, fishways, or dam safety.4

 Congressional Action

 In May 2023, Senators Steve Daines (R-MT) and Maria Cantwell (D-WA) introduced S. 1521, the Community & Hydropower Improvement Act.
 The legislation is aimed at increasing hydropower production by streamlining the permitting and licensing process, increasing tribal engagement and oversight, expediting low impact projects, promoting healthy habitat, and coordinating federal decision-making.
 The bill is based on work done by the “Uncommon Dialogue” effort in which the National Hydropower Association, non-governmental organizations, and tribal nations have worked together to address challenges, such as licensing/ relicensing, dam safety, and valuing hydropower’s grid services.
-S. 1521 is an important, but modest first step in reforming the licensing process.
-APPA believes more robust reform along the lines of what is envisioned in H.R.
-4045 is necessary.
-APPA hopes that the bills can be reconciled and enacted to produce meaningful reforms to the licensing process.
+S. 1521 is an important, but modest, first step in reforming the licensing process.

 In October 2023, Senators Maria Cantwell and Lisa Murkowski (R-AK) introduced S. 2994, the Maintaining and Enhancing Hydroelectric and River Restoration Act of 2023.
 The bill would create a 30 percent tax credit for qualified dam safety and environmental improvements.
 Importantly, this credit would be available as a direct payment to public power utilities.
 Companion legislation in the House (H.R.
 6653) was introduced in December 2023 by Representatives Adrian Smith (R-NE) and Suzan DelBene (D-WA).
-APPA strongly supports these bills.
-The ITC in the Inflation Reduction Act only applies to upgrades at hydropower facilities, not for environmental or safety upgrades necessary to maintain existing facilities and complete the relicensing process.
+APPA strongly supported these bills.
+The investment tax credit in the Inflation Reduction Act only applies to generation upgrades at hydropower facilities, not to environmental or safety upgrades necessary to maintain existing facilities and complete the relicensing process.
 Without the tax incentive support in S. 2994/H.R.
 6653, many existing hydropower dams could close, threatening the reliability of the grid and the nation’s ability to achieve emission reduction goals.
+Unfortunately, this legislation did not get enacted into law.

 APPA Contact